syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ### Zoom method

-You can zoom the Maps using `zoom` method.
+You can zoom the Maps by using `zoom` method.
 The `zoom` method contains parameter zoom value.
-The map can be zoomed or scaled based on zoom value parameter.
+The Map can be zoomed or scaled based on zoom value parameter.

 {% highlight js %}